brilliantFire/brilliantFire.github.io/_posts/2018-04-24-Installing-TF-GPU-Windows-10.md

 ## 7 Steps to Installing TensorFlow-GPU

 #### 1. Download and install [Microsoft Visual Studio Community 2015 with Update 3](https://my.visualstudio.com/Downloads?q=Visual%20Studio%202015%20with%20Update%203).
-The link above will take you to a page that requires you to sign up for a free developer account with Microsoft.
+The link above will take you to a page that requires a free developer account with Microsoft.
 Follow the recommended installation instructions.
 This could take a while.

 #### 2. Download and install [CUDA 9.0](https://developer.nvidia.com/cuda-90-download-archive?target_os=Windows&target_arch=x86_64&target_version=10&target_type=exenetwork) (_NOT_ 9.1).
 As of this post (April 2018), 9.1 is the most recent version of the CUDA Toolkit (but it looks like 9.2 is coming soon).
 TensorFlow-GPU (I have version 1.1.0) right now only works with CUDA 9.0, so be sure to get that version.
 Follow the recommended installation.